FAQs – USEFUL INFORMATION FOR EVERYONE

 Registration: On Sunday collect your name badge from the registration area by Information in the main building as soon as you can after arrival.
 Other days the registration desk will be open in the main tent before the morning and evening programmes.

 Safety/Security: Although every effort is made, it is not possible to make the site completely secure.
-The site is unfenced.
-Please take all sensible precautions for the security of your property and safety of your family, especially near the woods and water.
+The site is partially unfenced.
+Please take all sensible precautions for the security of your property and safety of your family, especially near the woods and roads.
 LifeStream Europe cannot take responsibility for lost, stolen or damaged property.
 Please have your own insurance to cover yourself and third-party damage.

 LifeStream Europe reserves the right to require anyone to leave if they cause harm to another person or damage any property.